When in Rome…

 The driver however said that it was €5.

 After a few minutes we left.
-Before we were even out of the parking lot, the driver was already shouting on his mobile phone (the first call was to “Fra”) \(-\) needless to say, he did not have blue-tooth or headphones; although to be fair he was remarkably good at handling the steering wheel with his knees.
+Before we were even out of the parking lot, the driver was already shouting on his mobile phone (the first call was to “Fra”)

 The first part of the journey into Rome is on the motorway and it wasn’t very busy, so he was just happy to chat away, mostly boosting to his friends that they got stuck in traffic because they didn’t ask his advice; but there also was a call to his mum (who, apparently, had annoyingly failed to talk to dad, which means he would have to do it himself) and a failed attempt to contact his wife, Barbara.